mongodb/docs/source/includes/fact-explain-verbosity-executionStats.rst

-MongoDB runs the :doc:`query optimizer </core/query-plans>` to choose the winning plan, executes the winning plan to completion, and returns statistics describing the execution of the winning plan.
+MongoDB runs the :ref:`query optimizer <read-operations-query-optimization>` to choose the winning plan, executes the winning plan to completion, and returns statistics describing the execution of the winning plan.